companieshouse/overseas-entities-web/README.md

 - variables: Contains variable names and types - the values are contained in the profiles for each environment
 - vault: Credentials for the hashicorp vault

+NB: All variables under the headings below are based on the contents of the variables file and do not include locals.

 ### Terraform Config variables

 Key             |  Description